dorvak/Facepager/src/readme.txt

 #  General notes
 #

-Facepager is developed for Python 2.7
+Facepager originally is developed for Python 2.7 with PySide 1 Facepager recently migrated to Python 3.6 with PySide 2.

 Facepager depends on the following packages: